Bill Dally

 William James Dally (born August 17, 1960) is an American computer scientist and educator.
-Since 2021, he has been a member of the President’s Council of Advisors on Science and Technology (PCAST).
+He is the chief scientist and senior vice president at Nvidia and was previously a professor of Electrical Engineering and Computer Science at Stanford University and MIT.
+Since 2021, he has been a member of the President's Council of Advisors on Science and Technology (PCAST).

 Microelectronics

 He developed a number of techniques used in modern interconnection networks including routing-based deadlock avoidance, wormhole routing, link-level retry, virtual channels, global adaptive routing, and high-radix routers.
 He has developed efficient mechanisms for communication, synchronization, and naming in parallel computers including message-driven computing and fast capability-based addressing.
-He has developed a number of stream processors starting in 1995 including Imagine, for graphics, signal, and Image processing, and Merrimac, for scientific computing.
+He has developed a number of stream processors starting in 1995 including Imagine, for graphics, signal, and image processing, and Merrimac, for scientific computing.

-He has published over 200 papers as well as the textbooks "Digital Systems Engineering" with John Poulton, and "Principles and Practices of Interconnection Networks" with Brian Towles.
+He has published over 200 papers as well as the textbooks Digital Systems Engineering with John Poulton, and Principles and Practices of Interconnection Networks with Brian Towles.
 He was inventor or co-inventor on over 70 granted patents.

-An author quoted him saying: "Locality is efficiency, Efficiency is power, Power is performance, Performance is king".